chromatone/touchme/README.md

 - [pug](https://pugjs.org/api/getting-started.html) - the neat version of HTML
 - [windi css](https://windicss.org/) - the neat version of CSS

-### How run and build the app locally

-1. Clone this repo to your computer
-2. Run `pnpm i` to install all project dependencies (You may need to [install pnpm](https://pnpm.io/installation) before)
-3. Run the dev script with `pnpm run dev` and visit the localhost address for development and tests
-4. Run the build script with `pnpm run build` and have the `dist` folder ready to upload to your static file web hosting.

 ### App structure

 - `public/` - the files to be copied to the root of the built site